apiaryio/api-blueprint/examples/Polls API.md

 ## Group Question

-Resource related to questions in the API.
+Resources related to questions in the API.

 ## Question [/questions/{question_id}]